June 18 to July 1, 2022 | Howard University | Virtual event

-For SICSS-Howard/Mathematica we have an added purpose, to seed and grow a depth of knowledge and appreciation for computational social science in underrepresented communities.
+The purpose of the Summer Institutes in Computational Social Science is to bring together graduate students, postdoctoral researchers, and beginning faculty interested in computational social science.
+For SICSS-Howard/Mathematica, we have an added purpose: to seed and grow a depth of knowledge and appreciation for computational social science in underrepresented communities.
 SICSS-Howard/Mathematica is uniquely poised to highlight innovative methods to conduct social research on topics of pertinence to underrepresented communities using real-world data.
 Participants who share our drive to use computer science, data analytics, and evidence to improve public well-being within underrepresented communities will benefit from the opportunities and resources that are unique to SICSS-Howard/Mathematica given our presence at Howard University, the generous support and deep engagement of Mathematica, and our presence in the nation’s capital.

 Founded in 1968, Mathematica reimagines the way the world gathers and uses data, surfacing evidence and insights that illuminate the path to progress for public- and private-sector changemakers.
 Driven by our mission to improve public well-being and our steadfast commitment to advancing diversity, equity, and inclusion, Mathematica’s nearly 1400 employees collaborate closely with public- and private-sector partners to inform program and policy decisions in health, human services, and international development.
 Throughout SICSS-Howard/Mathematica, our data and public policy experts will support participants to help translate big questions into deep insights that improve programs, refine strategies, and enhance equity.

-Join our Email List for the most up to date information on the future of SICSS-Howard/Mathematica.
+Join our Email List for the most up to date information on SICSS-Howard/Mathematica.